 (A) in the case of an initial financing statement, the record does not provide a name for the debtor;

-(B) in the case of an amendment or correction statement, the record:
+(B) in the case of an amendment or information statement, the record:

 (i) does not identify the initial financing statement as required by Section 9-512 or 9-518, as applicable; or